 If you want to include a few low-key activities at your child's graduation festivities, here are a few fun possibilities:

 Continue to 5 of 5 below.

-- Advice: Ask guests to offer the new graduate advice for college or post-college life in a blank book.
-Supply an assortment of colored pens and let people have fun.
+- Advice: Ask guests to offer the new graduate advice for college or post-college life in a blank journal.
+Supply an assortment of colored pens for fun.

 - Decor: Decorate the room with the college graduate's school colors, sorority, or fraternity symbols.

-- Keep in touch: Set out a bowl for people to drop in their business cards and have a stack of cards with the new graduate's future address and email so friends and family can keep in touch.
+- Keep in touch: Set out a bowl for people to drop in their business cards and have a stack of cards with the new graduate's future address, cell phone number, and email address so friends and family can keep in touch.

 - Photo timeline: Create a timeline of class photos of your graduate and hang them up at the party so guests can see your graduate grow up before their eyes.

 05 of 05